hheinzer/teal/README.md

 Teal is a general-purpose computational fluid dynamics library for solving hyperbolic-parabolic conservation laws on 3D unstructured meshes using the finite-volume method.
-It includes a simple mesh generator and integrates with GMSH for complex geometries.
+It includes a simple mesh generator and integrates with Gmsh for complex geometries.
 Built-in solvers cover the compressible Euler and Navier-Stokes equations, with support for user-defined source terms.
 The teal API is designed for flexibility, making it straightforward to extend to other systems of equations.